gesslar/BeDocs/docs/actions/actions.md

 ---
-title: Actions
+title: Getting Started with Actions
-layout: default
-sidebar_position: 1
+hide_title: true
 ---

 Actions are the core of BeDoc's functionality.
 They define the primary tasks